 3 Trotz dem alten Drachen,

-Trotz des Todesrachen,
+Trotz dem Todesrachen,

-Trotz der Furcht dazu,
+Trotz der Furcht dazu!

-tobe Welt, und springe,
+Tobe, Welt, und springe;

 ich steh hier und singe

-in gar sichrer Ruh:
+in gar sichrer Ruh.

-hält mich in Acht;
+Gottes Macht hält mich in acht,

-Erd und Abgrund muß sich scheuen,
+Erd und Abgrund muß verstummen,

-ob sie noch so dränen.
+ob sie noch so brummen.

-4 Weg mit allen Schätzen,
+4 Weg mit allen Schätzen;

 du bist mein Ergötzen,

-Jesu, meine Lust!
+Jesu, meine Lust.

 Weg, ihr eitlen Ehren,